Nick Drake: Bryter Layter (1971)

 Bryter Layter was a commercial failure, and reviews were again mixed; Record Mirror praised Drake as a "beautiful guitarist—clean and with perfect timing, [and] accompanied by soft, beautiful arrangements", but Melody Maker described the album as "an awkward mix of folk and cocktail jazz".
 Soon after its release, Boyd sold Witchseason to Island Records and moved to Los Angeles to work with Warner Brothers to develop film soundtracks.
 The loss of his mentor, coupled with the album's poor sales, led Drake into further depression.
 His attitude to London had changed: he was unhappy living alone, and visibly nervous and uncomfortable performing at a series of concerts in early 1970.
 In June, Drake gave one of his final live appearances at Ewell Technical College, Surrey.
 Ralph McTell, who also performed that night, remembered: "Nick was monosyllabic.
 At that particular gig he was very shy.
 He did the first set and something awful must have happened.
 He was doing his song 'Fruit Tree' and walked off halfway through it."

-In 1971, Drake's family persuaded him to visit a psychiatrist at St Thomas' Hospital, London.
-He was prescribed antidepressants, but felt uncomfortable and embarrassed about taking them, and tried to hide the fact from his friends.
-He worried about their side effects and was concerned that they would react with his regular cannabis use.
 Island Records urged Drake to promote Bryter Layter through interviews, radio sessions, and live appearances.
-Drake, who by this time was smoking what Kirby described as "unbelievable amounts" of cannabis and exhibiting "the first signs of psychosis", refused.
+Drake refused.
 Disappointed by the reaction to Bryter Layter, he turned inwards and withdrew from family and friends.
-He rarely left his flat, and then only to play an occasional concert or to buy drugs.
-According to photographer Keith Morris, by 1971 Drake was a "hunched, dishevelled figure, staring vacantly...ignoring the overtures of a friendly labrador or gazing blankly over Hampstead Heath."
-His sister recalled: "This was a very bad time.
-He once said to me that everything started to go wrong from [this] time on, and I think that was when things started to go wrong."